Science, technology, engineering, and mathematics

 Science, technology, engineering, and mathematics (STEM) is an umbrella term used to group together the related technical disciplines of science, technology, engineering, and mathematics.
 It represents a broad and interconnected set of fields that are crucial for innovation and technological advancement.
 These disciplines are often grouped together because they share a common emphasis on critical thinking, problem-solving, and analytical skills.
 The term is typically used in the context of education policy or curriculum choices in schools.
 It has implications for workforce development, national security concerns (as a shortage of STEM-educated citizens can reduce effectiveness in this area), and immigration policy, with regard to admitting foreign students and tech workers.

 There is no universal agreement on which disciplines are included in STEM; in particular, whether or not the science in STEM includes social sciences, such as psychology, sociology, economics, and political science.
 In the United States, these are typically included by the National Science Foundation (NSF), the Department of Labor's O*Net online database for job seekers, and the Department of Homeland Security.
 In the United Kingdom, the social sciences are categorized separately and are instead grouped with humanities and arts to form another counterpart acronym HASS (humanities, arts, and social sciences), rebranded in 2020 as SHAPE (social sciences, humanities and the arts for people and the economy).
-Some sources also use HEAL (health, education, administration, and literacy) as the counterpart of STEM.
+Some sources also use HEAL (health, education, administration, and literacy) as a counterpart to STEM.

 Terminology

 History

 In the early 1990s the acronym STEM was used by a variety of educators.
 Beverly P. Schwartz developed a STEM mentoring program in the Capital District of New York State, and was using the acronym as early as November, 1991.
+Jane Silverstein, Founder of the STEM Academy at John F. Kennedy High School (Patterson, New Jersey) used the term "STEM" in the mid-1990s and claims to have created the first "STEM" curriculum.
 Charles E. Vela was the founder and director of the Center for the Advancement of Hispanics in Science and Engineering Education (CAHSEE) and started a summer program for talented under-represented students in the Washington, D.C. area called the STEM Institute.
 Based on the program's recognized success and his expertise in STEM education, Charles Vela was asked to serve on numerous NSF and Congressional panels in science, mathematics, and engineering education.
 Previously referred to as SMET by the NSF, it is through this manner that NSF was first introduced to the acronym STEM.
 One of the first NSF projects to use the acronym was STEMTEC, the Science, Technology, Engineering, and Math Teacher Education Collaborative at the University of Massachusetts Amherst, which was founded in 1998.

 In 2001, at the urging of Dr. Peter Faletra, the Director of Workforce Development for Teachers and Scientists at the Office of Science, the acronym was adopted by Rita Colwell and other science administrators in the National Science Foundation (NSF).
 The Office of Science was also an early adopter of the STEM acronym.